Diocese of Grand Island: 1972 to present

 After Paschang's retirement in 1972, John Joseph Sullivan of Omaha succeeded him.
 Sullivan served there until his appointment as bishop of the Diocese of Kansas City-Saint Joseph in 1977.
 Sullivan was replaced by Lawrence McNamara of Kansas City-St. Joseph in 1978.

 When McNamara retired in 2004 after 26 years as bishop, William Dendinger, formerly the deputy chief of the United States Air Force Chaplain Corps, was the new bishop of Grand Island.
 Dendinger retired in 2014.
 The next year, Joseph G. Hanefeldt of Omaha took office.

 Sex abuse

 Mark Maresh, a priest from Immaculate Conception Parish in Elm Creek was arrested in June 2006 on charges of exposing himself to a woman and her two young children.
 He pleaded no contest to misdemeanor public indecency.
 Maresh was sentenced to 30 days in jail and 50 hours of community service.
 After receiving treatment at a church facility in Maryland, he was returned to ministry in 2008.

 In November 2021, Nebraska Attorney General Doug Peterson released a list of Catholic priests in Nebraska with credible accusations of sexual abuse of minors.
-Three priests from the Diocese of Grand Island appeared on the list.
+Three priests from the diocese appeared on the list.